 If you are experiencing poor video playback of AVC / H.264 / HEVC codecs in DaVinci Resolve, here’s what you need to know.

-There is no magical way to ensure perfect real-time playback of AVC / H.264 and H.265 / HEVC encoded video natively in DaVinci Resolve.
+There is no magical way to ensure perfect real-time playback of AVC / H.264 and H.265 / HEVC encoded video natively in DaVinci Resolve, especially if you’re dealing with multiple streams.
 These common but complex video codecs need to be decoded before you can work with the images.
 Decoding AVC or HEVC in real time is dependent on your CPU performance, and if your GPU and software support hardware acceleration.

 Navigate This Article